fabferri/az-pattern/private-link-and-private-endpoint/private-link-high-availability-conf/README.md

       }
     },
 ```
+A system-assigned identity is tied to your function app and is deleted if your function app is deleted.

 ## <a name="Azure function"></a>2.
 Configuration of the Azure function
 Configuration of Azure function can be done in three steps: